tardisfromtornspace/Bridge-Commander/Documentation/Protowarp,Spore Drive,ME tech, BorgAIFix, GCNWarp&EWarpFix+Protostar+ModCrossfield README.txt

 == Changelog ==
+0.6.1 - Fixes:
+  * Found out that Defiant's Power system could glitch out if a ship had impulse engines but no warp engines.
+The new Autoload patch "FIX-DefiantsQBautostartPower1dot0.py" aims to resolve that issue.
 0.6 - Updates:
   * Updated SporeDrive to 0.4, now it also has customizable additional mini-spark chances for entry and exit, and can jump closer to other vessels.
   * Updated crossfield scripts/Custom/Ships file to reflect SporeDrive 0.4 changes.